Antony Price: Early career

-Recent career
+Later career

 Price was widely considered to be a frontrunner in the search to replace Gianni Versace in 1998, after that designer's untimely death.

 In 2000, Price opened his own showroom again in Chelsea, London under the financial backing and Directorship of Dean Aslett, who had previously worked with Price in the late 1980s at the Nick Rhodes-backed Antony Price Boutique in Brook Street, Mayfair.
 Price also created evening gowns constructed of carpet to feature in the advertising campaigns of British carpet manufacturer Brintons, a commission previously undertaken by Vivienne Westwood.
-In 2000 he created clothing for Glenalmond Tweed, along with 25 other British designers including Westwood, Alexander McQueen and Margaret Howell, and in 2003 he was among a number of British designers who created gowns for Pamela Anderson when she hosted the British Fashion Awards that year.
+In 2000, he created clothing for Glenalmond Tweed, along with 25 other British designers including Westwood, Alexander McQueen and Margaret Howell, and in 2003, he was among a number of British designers who created gowns for Pamela Anderson when she hosted the British Fashion Awards that year.

-Price was nominated for the British Fashion Council's 'Red Carpet Designer Award' at the 2006 British Fashion Awards, and a small range of his clothes sell in London boutique 'A La Mode'.
+He was nominated for the British Fashion Council's Red Carpet Designer Award at the 2006 British Fashion Awards, and a small range of his clothes sell in London boutique A La Mode.
 He was featured in the fashion magazines Pop and Butt in spring 2005.
 In December 2006, Price was photographed by David Bailey for British Vogue alongside Christopher Kane.
-Price has worked with Daphne Guinness in developing a range of key shirt and tailoring designs for her eponymous clothing line, which is currently sold in London's Dover Street Market.
+Price worked with Daphne Guinness in developing a range of key shirt and tailoring designs for her eponymous clothing line, which is currently sold in London's Dover Street Market.
 He also launched a line of menswear for Topman in November 2008.

-Price continues to design clothing, including the Duchess of Cornwall.
-In May 2012, he dressed actress Tilda Swinton for his appearance in drag for the cover of Candy magazine, described as "the first fashion magazine completely dedicated to celebrating transvestism, transsexuality, crossdressing and androgyny in all their glory."
+Price continued to design clothing, with the Duchess of Cornwall among the customers.
+In May 2012, he dressed actress Tilda Swinton for her appearance in drag for the cover of Candy magazine, described as "the first fashion magazine completely dedicated to celebrating transvestism, transsexuality, crossdressing and androgyny in all their glory."
 In 2013, Price resumed his association with Steve Strange (whom previously he had designed outfits for during the Visage – The Anvil period in 1982) and designed an outfit for the relaunch of Steve Strange's Visage project, which he wore for the David Bowie V&A Exhibition Private View Gala Night.